How to prevent website downtime

 How to Prevent Website Downtime

-1. Choose a Good Web Host
+1. Choose a Web Host with an Uptime Guarantee

 A quality web host ensures that your site remains accessible to users around the clock.
 It’s best to look for a WordPress host that offers a solid server infrastructure, ample bandwidth, and 24/7 customer support.

 Some hosting companies will tell you their uptime record.
 You’ll want this to be at least 99%.
-This ensures your site is up the majority of the time:
+This ensures your site is up the majority of the time.

 Hostinger uptime